Job Opportunities

 Flip the Vote is a volunteer-fueled nonprofit organization that educates and engages people to collectively maximize the impact of their political investments and activate their networks in furtherance of a more inclusive, equitable, and just American democracy.

-Flip the Vote raises funds to support grassroots voter engagement organizations in key states where voter turnout in marginalized communities.
-Flip the Vote uses creative approaches to donor engagement, including helping individuals host house parties via Zoom or in person, and providing them with tools and support to engage people in their communities.
+Flip the Vote raises money to fund grassroots voter engagement organizations in key states to support voter turnout in marginalized communities.
+Flip the Vote uses creative approaches to donor engagement by helping individuals host in-person and virtual fundraisers and providing them with tools and support to engage people in their communities.

 Job Opportunity: Operations Coordinator

 The incoming Operations Coordinator will join a passionate, dedicated, community-focused organization.
-The Operations Coordinator reports to Flip the Vote’s Executive Director (ED) and will play an integral role in coordinating virtual and in-person fundraising events and activities, manage the day-to-day operation of our data management systems in collaboration with the Infrastructure Working Group Chair, and collaborate with the Donor Engagement Working Group to monitor and improve fundraising effectiveness.
+The Operations Coordinator reports to Flip the Vote’s Executive Director (ED) and will play an integral role in coordinating virtual and in-person fundraising events and activities, manage the day-to-day operation of our data management systems in collaboration with the Infrastructure Working Group, and monitor and improve fundraising effectiveness in collaboration with the Donor Engagement Working Group.

 Position Type: Full-time (40 hours/wk)